strawberrymusicplayer/strawberry/README.md

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://paypal.me/jonaskvinge)
 =======================

 Strawberry is a music player and music collection organizer.
-It is a fork of Clementine released in 2018 aimed at music collectors, audio enthusiasts and audiophiles.
-The name is inspired by the band Strawbs.
-It's based on a heavily modified version of Clementine created in 2012-2013.
-It's written in C++ and Qt 5.
+It is a fork of Clementine released in 2018 aimed at music collectors and audiophiles.
+It's written in C++ using the Qt 5 framework.

 ![Browse](https://www.strawberrymusicplayer.org/pictures/screenshot-002-large.png)